What is HTTP?

 What is the HTTP POST request method used for?

-The HTTP POST request method is used to send data to the server or to create or update a resource on the server.
-The POST request is usually used when submitting an HTML form or when uploading data to a server.
+The HTTP POST request method is used to send data to the server or create or update a resource.
+The POST request is usually used when submitting an HTML form or uploading data to a server.
 The HTTP POST request may or may not contain data.
-Data sent to the server with POST requests are passed in the body of the request message.
-The type of the body of the POST request is indicated by the Content-Type header, and the length is indicated with the the Content-Length header.
+The data is sent to the server in the body of the POST request message.
+The Content-Type header indicates the data type in the body of the POST request, and the data length is indicated with the Content-Length HTTP header.

 HTTP POST Request Examples

 Below are examples of HTTP POST requests:

 How to post HTML Form Data to the server?